How to Become a Digital Nomad in Chiang Mai

 Air Pollution

 Air pollution is the biggest problem in Chiang Mai, in my opinion.
-During the burning season every year from January to April, on a bad day, the AQI can exceed 200, which is hazardous to health, and you will see smog in the sky.
+During the burning season every year from January to April, on a bad day, the AQI can exceed 200 and spike well above 300 during peak weeks, reaching hazardous levels, and you will see smog in the sky.

 While I’ve seen improvements in recent years, nothing is really guaranteed.